Haaroon/exam-countdown/README.md

 #Exam Countdown
 A small and low-powered website that keeps track of your upcoming exams

+Most recent exams are shown first

+As exams are passed they are automatically crossed off with a strikeout

 #Usage
 Simply fork the files, and edit the www/exams.json file to include your exams

 ## Format required is as follows
+Ensure exams are in chronological order (first exams first, last is last)
 ```
 {
   "MODULE-COURSE-CODE": {